Flying over MCRD San Diego (August 25, 2000)

 Having a bi-annual reunion nearby, the USMC/Vietnam Helicopter Association flies YL-42 (restored Sikorsky UH-34D) over the Marine Corps Recruit Depot in San Diego shortly after graduation ceremonies.

-I was listening in on the air traffic comms and we never really received permission to fly directly over the recruit depot so we made a ‘wide’ bank to clear the area.
-Gotta love Marines!
+Listening in on the air traffic comms, we never quite got official clearance to fly directly over the recruit depot.
+So, in classic Marine fashion, we made a wide, respectful bank around the area.
+Just one of those “gotta love Marines” moments.

-Flying in the H-34, legs hanging out, taking it all in.
-That was one of the best days of my life.
-Not only was it a super day of flying in a restored Marine Corps helicopter but to fly over MCRD where I trained twenty years prior, was simply euphoric.
+I’ll never forget that day—flying in an H-34, legs dangling over the edge, taking it all in.
+Not only was it an incredible day to be flying in a beautifully restored Marine Corps helicopter, but the chance to pass by MCRD, where I had trained twenty years earlier, felt euphoric.

-I spent several years stationed at the Marine Corps Air Station (Helicopter) in Tustin.
-All that time, I had never flown in a helicopter.
-I had one or two opportunities but just didn’t take advantage of them.
+Back in the day, I spent several years stationed at Marine Corps Air Station Tustin, but I had never once flown in a helicopter.
+Opportunities came up once or twice, but I just hadn’t jumped on them.

 A BIT OF HISTORY ABOUT MCRD: